fuzzylogicxx/fuzzylogic/posts/disclosure-with-css-rather-than-javascript-dos-and-don-ts.md

 ## Scenario #2: checkbox hack

-Scenario: checkbox hack for all manner of disclosure.
+Scenario: checkbox hack for all manner of disclosure requirements.

 [An Event Apart](https://aneventapart.com/) use it for their “hamburger” navigation menu ([which I’ve adapted into a pen for posterity](https://codepen.io/fuzzylogicx/pen/LYNxZKb)).
 In their case the label is at the same level as the checkbox, just like Adrian advocates, so it seems accessible.
 Clever CSS selectors are employed to do the rest.
 Smart!